J-PAL North America Climate Action Learning Lab

 - Gain a clear understanding of why and when randomized evaluations can be used to determine program impact and maximize changes in behavior, and how they are designed in real-world settings, drawing on examples in the climate space

-- Review the existing evidence base on climate mitigation policies and programs and learn how to assess whether evaluation findings generalize to local contexts through a systematic framework
+- Review the existing evidence base on climate mitigation and adaptation policies and programs and learn how to assess whether evaluation findings generalize to local contexts through a systematic framework

 - Learn how to scope programs for rigorous evaluation opportunities and systematically generate a set of priority research questions to guide evidence-building and decision making practices